Guilherme-del/dataAnaliser/README.md

 ## Running the project
 This is a [React.js](https://reactjs.org/) project bootstrapped with [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html).

-## get the config files first
+## Configure it!
-Inside the following rep put the .env file
+Inside the following path put your .env file
 #### `api/functions/`
 put your `.env` && follow the
 #### `api/functions/.env.example`

-Inside the following rep put the config.ts file
+Inside the following path put your config.ts file
 #### `cli/src/config/`
 put your `.env` && follow the
 #### `cli/src/config/example.config.ts`

-In the project client directory, you can run:
+In the client directory, you can run:
 #### `npm i`
 #### `npm start`